-the ID phase doesn't do anything that can't be undone.
+What of the branches?
+We have only so far considered data hazards.
+There are two places where control hazards occur: the test at the end of the loop and the jump at the start.
+We consider only the first example.
+The second is useful as an exercise for later.
+In this case (Figure 4.7) it is not strictly necessary to stall since the ID phase doesn't do anything that can't be undone.
 However with aggressive forwarding there is a fair amount of logic that would be wastefully exercised, a consideration for low-energy design.
 In this case, the branch is mostly not taken, i.e., the branch condition is false every time until we exit the loop.
 So eliminating the stall would be a win.
-Alternatively if a branch is mostly taken, starting to load the target instruction immediately that the branch target is known (in our architecture, at the end of ID) rather than wait for the outcome to be known, would be a win.
+Alternatively if a branch is mostly taken, starting to load the target instruction immediately that the branch target is known (in our microarchitecture, at the end of ID) rather than wait for the outcome to be known (at the end of EX in our design), would be a win.